RuyuanWan/ruyuanwan.github.io/_pages/about.md

 * **Oct.
 2023:** 🌟 Organized my first research workshop on [*Community-Driven AI*](https://sites.google.com/nd.edu/community-ai-cscw-2023/home?authuser=0) at CSCW 2023!

 * **Nov.
-2022:** 🎉 My first conference paper [*Everyone's Voice Matters: Quantifying Annotation Disagreement Using Demographic Information*](https://arxiv.org/pdf/2301.05036v1.pdf) has been accepted for oral presentation at AAAI 2023 (oral acceptance rate of 10%). <br/>
+2022:** 🎉 My first full paper [*Everyone's Voice Matters: Quantifying Annotation Disagreement Using Demographic Information*](https://arxiv.org/pdf/2301.05036v1.pdf) has been accepted for oral presentation at AAAI 2023 (oral acceptance rate of 10%). <br/>

 * **Oct.
 2022:** 🎉 My first paper [*User or Labor: An Interaction Framework in NLP*](https://arxiv.org/abs/2211.01553) has been accepted at the Workshop on Data Science with Human in the Loop at the EMNLP 2022!<br/>